code4romania/covid-19-ce-trebuie-sa-fac/README.md

 Objective: Clear information of the public, increase in the level of proper actions taken.

-How: Web platform with guides, questionaires, and decision trees which can help the population understand the current situation and guides them through what steps need to be taken.
+How: Web platform with guides, questionnaires, and decision trees which can help the population understand the current situation and guides them through what steps need to be taken.

 [Contributing](#contributing) | [Built with](#built-with) | [Repos and projects](#repos-and-projects) | [Development](#development) | [Deployment](#deployment) | [Feedback](#feedback) | [License](#license) | [About Code4Ro](#about-code4ro)